What Is Juvenile Rheumatoid Arthritis?

 Many children with pauciarticular disease outgrow JRA by adulthood.
-Still, eye problems can continue and joint symptoms may recur in some people.
+Still, eye problems can continue, and joint symptoms may come back in some people.

-Some children with polyarticular disease have rheumatoid factor in their blood.
+Some children with polyarticular disease have an immune system chemical called rheumatoid factor in their blood.
 These children often have a more severe form of the disease.

 The classic signs of this type are joint swelling, fever, and a light pink rash.
 It may affect organs such as the heart, liver, spleen, and lymph nodes.